 The Maryland Bird Conservation Partnership seeks to connect birds, habitats, and people throughout Maryland.
-Join MBCP and other Marylanders working together to conserve birds and the habitats that support them
+Join MBCP and other Marylanders working together to conserve birds and the habitats that support them.

-Maryland’s wild birds are facing many threats.
-A changing climate, sea level rise, sprawling development, and invasive species are pushing many birds to their limits.
+Maryland’s wild birds are in trouble.
+Changing climate, sea level rise, sprawling development, and invasive species are pushing many birds to their limits.
 A warming climate is consuming thousands of acres of marsh, threatening every species of marsh breeding bird.
 Our goal is to unite public and private sectors to reduce threats to birds and to protect, restore, and enhance vital habitats.

-Other birds, like Black Skimmers near Ocean City, have dropped to just 4% of what their population was 20 years ago.
-Maryland’s only quail, the Northern Bobwhite, has largely vanished, along with the haunting nocturnal calls of the Whip-poor-will.
-Populations of neotropical migrants, such as the Kentucky Warbler and Wood Thrush, have been in decline for decades.
+Black Skimmer populations have declined by 96% over the past 20 years.
+Maryland’s only quail, the Northern Bobwhite, has largely vanished, along with the haunting nocturnal calls of the Eastern Whip-poor-will.
+Populations of many neotropical migrants, such as the Kentucky Warbler and Wood Thrush, have been in decline for decades.

-To respond to these developing threats, bird watchers and scientists, hunters and farmers have formed the Maryland Bird Conservation Initiative (MD BCI).
-With a core steering committee made up of representatives from DNR, Ducks Unlimited, the Maryland Ornithological Society, Audubon Maryland-DC, US FWS, The Nature Conservancy, Alliance for the Chesapeake Bay, Friends of Jug Bay, the National Wildlife Federation, and the American Bird Conservancy, the partnership is working to give birds one united voice in Maryland.
-This initiative is supported through a grant from the U.S. Fish and Wildlife Service to the Maryland Department of Natural Resources.
+To respond to these developing threats, bird watchers and scientists, hunters and farmers have formed the Maryland Bird Conservation Partnership (MBCP).
+The core steering committee is made up of representatives from Maryland Department of Natural Resources, Maryland Ornithological Society, Audubon Maryland-DC, U.S. Fish & Wildlife Service, The Nature Conservancy, Alliance for the Chesapeake Bay, Friends of Jug Bay, Ducks Unlimited, and American Bird Conservancy.